-- 1.1 The Board and Management of the Company are committed to ensuring and maintaining a high standard of corporate governance within the Company.
-The Board recognises that the National Code of Corporate Governance for Mauritius 2016 (the "Code") is regarded as best practice and therefore uses its best endeavours to ensure compliance with the provisions set out in the Code. - The Board regularly monitors and evaluates compliance with its established ethical principles and standards. - The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
-In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company. - 1.2 During the year under review, the Company has adopted a Board Charter as well as a Code of Ethics and copies of same are available on the Company's website or upon request to the Secretary. - 1.3 The Board Charter provides a clear definition of the roles and responsibilities of the Chairman, executives directors as well as the Secretary.
-The role of the Chairman is distinct and separate from that of the Chief Executive Officer ('CEO') and there is clear division of responsibilities with the Chairman leading the Board and the Chief Executive Officer managing the day to day operations. - 1.4 Company structure and shareholding
+The Board regularly monitors and evaluates compliance with its established ethical principles and standards.

+The Board of Directors assumes full responsibility for leading and controlling the organisation and meeting all legal and regulatory requirements.
+In addition, the Board is collectively responsible for the long-term success, reputation and governance of the Company.

+- 1.3 The Company has reassessed its Board Charter as well as its Code of Ethics and copies of same are available on the Company's website or upon written request to the Company Secretary. - 1.4 The Board Charter provides a clear definition of the roles and responsibilities of the Chairman, executives directors as well as the Company Secretary.
+The role of the Chairman is distinct and separate from that of the Chief Executive Officer ('CEO') and there is clear division of responsibilities with the Chairman leading the Board and the Chief Executive Officer managing the day to day operations.